What is GDPR?

 - Adapt your recruitment polices, process and user roles/practices accordingly

 - Communicate and train this out across your organisation

 Specifically relating to Jobtrain…

-- Ensure you have a link to your policy/process document – that is explicit as to what reason you are asking for this data and how you intend to use it – available to candidates immediately prior to the option to register their details.
-An example of this is supplied below.
+- Ensure you have a link to your policy/process document – that is explicit as to what reason you are asking for this data and how you intend to use it – available to candidates immediately prior to the option to register their details

 - You may wish to remind them of this at the point they complete the declaration (which has previously been focused on them declaring their application is truthful) prior to submission of their application